missoso/srl-mh-l3-evpn/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-# Ethernet segments
+# Ethernet segments (ES)

-With the following Ethernet segment created on both leaf1 and leaf2 (already part of the base configs)
+With the following ES created on both leaf1 and leaf2 (already part of the base configs)

 ```bash
 system {